HackYourFuture/JavaScript1/Week0/README.md

 - Helpful resource: http://jsbooks.revolunet.com/ (here you can find tons of free JavaScript books online)

+:star: You can also already go through the [review](https://github.com/HackYourFuture/JavaScript/blob/master/Week1/REVIEW.md) of the upcoming lecture.

 _Please go through the material and come to class prepared!_